 In 2016 the annual celebration for the Queen's official birthday will mark her arrival at the big nine-0.

 Carried out on Horse Guards by fully operational troops from the Household Division (Foot Guards and Household Cavalry), Trooping the Colour is a military tradition that dates back to the early eighteenth century.
 Originally it was all about helping soldiers to recognise their own standard in the chaos of battle.
-Now it's an opportunity for some seriously impressive marching manoeuvres and an excellent opportunity for royalty spotting (other members of the royal family attend, as well as the sovereign).
+Now it's an opportunity for some seriously impressive marching manoeuvres and an fantastic opportunity for royalty spotting (other members of the royal family attend, as well as the sovereign).
 For many years the Queen strutted her stuff on horseback but these days she travels by carriage.
-After the parade, the royals head back to Buckingham Palace for balcony photo op and there’s usually a fly-past at 1pm to wind things up.
+After the parade, the royals head back to Buckingham Palace for balcony photo shoots and there’s usually a fly-past at 1pm to wind things up.